-3.5 Pacifica Joint Venture
+3.5 The Manager

-As noted above, the Issuer has retained Pacifica Joint Venture (defined above as the "Manager"), a joint venture between Capital West Mortgage Inc. (defined above as "CWMI") and BlueShore Financial Credit Union (defined above as "BlueShore Financial"), to manage the Issuer's mortgage investments and provide certain financial and administrative services to the Issuer.
+As noted above, effective December 1, 2021, the Issuer has retained Capital West Mortgage Inc. (defined above as the "Manager") to manage the Issuer's mortgage investments and provide certain financial and administrative services to the Issuer.
 For a description of the Management Agreement (defined below) setting out the terms on which the Manager provides services to the Issuer, see "3.7 Management Agreement".
+Until December 1, 2021, the Issuer had retained Pacifica Joint Venture (defined above as the "Former Manager"), a joint venture between the Manager and BlueShore Financial to manage the Issuer's mortgage investments and provide certain financial and administrative services to the Issuer.